 - Handbook of Islamic Ethics invited by Bloomsbury of London for which he is supervising a group of international scholars who are writing in English, Arabic and Persian

 At Oberlin, he developed an innovative course with interdisciplinary approach to friendship studies and also initiated the Oberlin annual Friendship Day Festival.
-The festival has received wide support by the college administration, faculty, students, and the Oberlin City Council.
-The festival is annually celebrated each year on April.
-The American National Friendship Day has already received support from several members of the U.S. Congress and city councils in Ohio.
+The festival has received wide support by the college administration, faculty, students, the Oberlin City Council and several members of the U.S. Congress.
 The initiative has also prompted Friendship Circle, a chartered student organization at Oberlin active since 2011.
 Through his publications, teachings in English and Persian, and institutional activities, Mahallati is known as the initiator of multidisciplinary friendship studies in US and Iran.

 In addition to academia, Mahallati held several administrative positions including Ambassador and Permanent Representative of Iran to the United Nations, where he played a key role in ending the eight-year war between Iran and Iraq (1987-89).